Committees

 Priority Area and Priority Summary

-2. Continue focused support for emerging entrepreneurs and diverse businesses through technical assistance and programs such as Elevate Community Business Academy for those wanting to start a business or operate an existing business.
+• Entrepreneurship: Provide focused support for emerging entrepreneurs and those seeking to operate an existing business through technical assistance and programs, such as Elevate Community Business Academy.

 Priority Area and Priority Summary